 The fact is that ‘Going Dutch’ does mean having segregation everywhere!
 But there’s one fundamental caveat; The British assume segregation to mean ‘segregating cyclists from the road to ’improve traffic flow’ for motorised traffic’ whereas the Dutch mean ‘segregate motorised vehicles from people to improve movement for everyone’.

 Through the years, the British have created a lot of bypasses, relief roads, motorways, urban expressways and the like.
-The Dutch did the same but ensured that it became an utter pain in the buttocks to get across the town being bypassed in a car, in effect forcing motorised traffic to use the new infrastructure built.
+The Dutch did the same but gradually worked towards making it not impossible, but an utter pain in the buttocks to get across the town being bypassed in a car, in effect forcing motorised traffic to use the new infrastructure built.
 The British didn’t and are still paying the price with heavily congested town and city centres.
 In fact we keep using it as some perverse justification to build more bypasses, relief roads, motorways, urban expressways and the like.
 Here’s a clip from ‘Hitchhikers Guide to the Galaxy’ made in the very early 1980′s that captures it perfectly.

 With traffic where it should be, it then becomes a lot easier to transform areas that were for people into areas for people, and giving planners a chance to make cycling and walking very direct, pleasant and safe options indeed.
 It also becomes less like political suicide to start suggesting things like ‘Strict Liability’, defined by Wikipedia like so,